bishopAL/GeRot/README.md

 GeRot is a gecko-inspired wall-climbing robot with Dynamixel motors.
 This Document will guide you to use this API correctly.

+We provide C++ and Python API to the robot, you can check them in [Here](https://github.com/bishopAL/GeRot/tree/master/API).
+We take the Python version as an example.

 ## 1. Environmental Configuration